MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 For more information about trial environments in PowerApps read this [topic](/power-platform/admin/trial-environments)

+### What can I do with the 5,000 AI credits included in the per user plan with attended RPA?

+Each user license grants you 5000 credits, allowing you to assess the capabilities in AI Builder.
+For instance, you could use these credits to extract data from a few documents with *form processing* or perform hundreds of basic OCR extractions with *text recognition*.

 ### More information

 [Microsoft PowerApps and Microsoft Flow Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=2085130&clcid=0x409)